 Written information regarding procedures governing visitation will be made available to inmates upon their arrival at the institution.
 At a minimum, the information will include, but not be limited to the following:

-- Institution address/phone number, directions to the institution.
+• Institution address/phone number and directions to the institution

 Each inmate is responsible for notifying his/her family and friends if they are approved or denied for visiting privileges or if visiting privileges have been suspended or terminated.

-- Each visitor must complete a visitation application and return to the address listed on the form to the attention of the Visitaton Clerk.
+• Each visitor must complete a visitation application and return it to the address listed on the form to the attention of the Unit Visitation Clerk.
 The inmate is responsible for providing visitors with applications.
 Applications are then processed, reviewed and either approved or denied by the Warden.
 The screening process can take seven (7) days or longer.
 A criminal history check is done on all prospective visitors.

-- Visitors age 12 and older are required to provide state issue photo identification for entry into a correctional facility.
+• Visitors age 12 and older are required to provide state-issued photo identification for entry into a correctional facility.

 Anyone who is not on an inmate's approved visitation list will not be allowed to visit.